Exception4U/MultiAgent-Waterworld/README.md

+#MultiAgent WaterWorld Game
+It is the extension to [Andrej Karpathy's fork](https://github.com/karpathy/recurrentjs) for single agent waterworld using DQN.

+Some key features:
+- Negative reward for agents collision
+- Negative reward for agents workinf in overlapping sensor range

 # REINFORCEjs

 **REINFORCEjs** is a Reinforcement Learning library that implements several common RL algorithms, all with web demos.
 In particular, the library currently includes: